temaEmelyan/pomodoreApp/README.md

 Simple pomodoro clock with user authentification and log keeping.

-Working version (should) is deployed to AWS and should be available at http://pomodoreapp-env.pemcu2h33c.ap-southeast-2.elasticbeanstalk.com/
+Working version is deployed to AWS and should be available at http://pomodoreapp-env.pemcu2h33c.ap-southeast-2.elasticbeanstalk.com/

 The app built using Spring-Boot 2, Spring-Security, Spring-Data-JPA, Maven and JQuery on the front-end.